 - 400 MW Desert Ridge Wind-Solar-Storage Project, Idaho.
 The proposed 400 MW Desert Ridge wind-solar-storage project is located in Elmore County, near Boise, Idaho.
 The preliminary Project development plan consists of wind and solar power totaling 400 MW, plus battery energy storage totaling 200 MW.
 Six major transmission lines transect the Project site.

-In addition, we are pursuing the development and acquisition of additional wind projects not listed here.
+In addition, we are pursuing the development of additional wind and solar projects not listed here.